Door: Glass

 Glass doors pose the risk of unintentional collision if a person is unaware there is a door, or thinks it is open when it is not.
 This risk is greater with sliding glass doors because they often have large single panes that are hard to see.
 Stickers or other types of warnings on the glass surface make it more visible and help prevent injury.
 In the UK, Regulation 14 of the Workplace (Health and Safety Regulations) 1992 requires that builders mark windows and glass doors to make them conspicuous.
 Australian Standards: AS1288 and AS2208 require that glass doors be made of laminated, tempered, or toughened glass.

 Fire

 Buildings often have special purpose doors that automatically close to prevent the spread of fire and smoke.
 Fire doors that are improperly installed or tampered with can increase risk during a fire.
 Sometimes, door closer mechanisms ensure fire doors remain closed.

-An additional fire risk is that doors may prevent access to emergency services personnel coming to fight the fire and rescue occupants, etc. Fire fighters must use door breaching techniques in these situations to gain access.

-Doors in public buildings often have panic bars, which open the door in response to anyone pressing against the bar from the inside in the event of a fire or other emergency.
+They are made with fire resistant materials and act as a barrier for the purpose of fire compartmentation.
+It is important that they are properly maintained.